ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 Apart from creating bindings for the specified Java classes, the command would also generate empty Ballerina binding objects for the dependent Java classes.
 A Java class would be considered dependent if it is used inside one of the generated Ballerina binding objects.

 A set of additional utility files will also be generated in order to support the auto-generated Ballerina bindings.
-This includes a `Constants.bal` file to store constants used for proper functioning of the Ballerina binding objects and `.bal` files to store error types to map Java exceptions referred in the Ballerina binding objects.
+This includes a `Constants.bal` file to store constants used for proper functioning of the Ballerina binding objects and `.bal` files to store the error types used within the Ballerina binding objects.

 The folder structure of the generated bindings will be as follows.